nshiell/database-dossier/readme.md

-# A User Interface for your databases
+# A User Interface For Your Databases

 ![Alt text](artwork/screenshot-kde.png "Title")